 5. Grant Prizes

 The cash prize won by teams will be transferred to them via bank transfer, after the event in Nairobi.
 The cash prize won will be transferred in instalments according to the terms of reference of the grant contract.
 All local taxes on prizes, if required, are the sole responsibility of the winners.
-4 start-ups will benefit from CTA’s grants, 2 in each of the 2 categories.
-Other opportunities offered by partners involved or by CTA, may be gained by other best participants, including those who may not benefit from CTA’s grants.
+Read details on prizes and benefits for best participants on the “Benefits” page.

 Communication languages during the Final in Côte d’Ivoire will be English and French.